Open-Science-Community-Saudi-Arabia/MOOCs/Frontend/README.md

 - Please, always test your code and make sure it works correctly before making a pull request
 - Run `prettier --check "input name of file here"` to check if your code is well formatted before you commit
 - Run `eslint input name of file here --color` to check if the files you edited con form to the standards required for this project
+- Make sure you attend to all warnings and errors before you commit your code

 ### Setting up Backend